TerryV8/click-count/docs/kubernetes.md

-# From 1 host to multi-hosts (From Docker Compose to Kubernetes)
+# From a single host to multi-hosts (From Docker Compose to Kubernetes)

 Difference between Docker compose and Kubernetes
 One difference to note is that Docker Compose runs on a single host, whereas Kubernetes typically uses multiple nodes, which can be added or removed dynamically.